-Juniors sign up by paying $17 (2019 cost; may increase in future years) to the Shorewood Business Office by the test registration deadline, which is usually about two weeks before the test date.
+Juniors sign up by paying about $20 (may increase) to the Shorewood Business Office by the test registration deadline, which is usually about two weeks before the test date.
 The Business Office takes cash or check in person, or students/ families can pay online through the Shoreline School District system.
 On the Shorewood home page, select the online payments icon near the top right of the page.

 Please note that this is the only time that students will sign up to take a college admissions-type test by signing up at school.
 Sign up for the SAT through CollegeBoard.org and for the ACT through ACT.org.

 Yes.
 They will have to sign up through the Business Office just like 11th grade students.

 I am often asked if I recommend that 9th graders take the test, and I always respond that it depends on the student.
 For students who are definitely focused on college, who are likely to aim for colleges that require or encourage scores, and who do not suffer from test anxiety, taking the PSAT may be a worthwhile preparatory experience.
 For students who either struggle with tests or are not sure about college, the PSAT in 9th grade may be too much too soon.

 What is the NMSQT part of the test name?